Quit Moaning–Finding a Job is Not Difficult!

 Choose an environment that suits you and attracts the clientele you prefer.

 If loud, cozy, casual environments, reasonable prices, and clients that seem more like family attract you, aim for the mom and pop shop.
 If you want to trim blue mohawks and work with other professionals that take their art seriously, consider the trendy salons.
-If you’re like me and you prefer the calm, quiet, intimate atmosphere of a high-end spa (and the impressive paychecks), find one and ask for an application.
+If you’re like me and you prefer the calm, quiet, intimate atmosphere of a high-end spa (and the impressive paychecks), find one.

 Seek and Apply